openartmarket/supabase-live-table/README.md

 ## Usage

 The example below shows how to replicate a table called `thing` with a filter column called `type`.
-This example unsubscribes from the realtime channel once it has seen the expected records.

 ```typescript
 import { liveTable } from '@openartmarket/supabase-live-table'